LeftiesMobileApp/LeftiesFoodApp/README.md

 1. Go to main branch `git checkout main` -- This is where everybody's work is saved
 2. Pull the changes `git pull` -- This downloads everybody's work to your machine
 3. Go back to your branch `git branch <YOUR BRANCH NAME>` example: `git branch Raiyan`
-4. Time to combine! `git merge main`  -- this combines the 'main' branch in step 1 to your branch in step 3
+4. Time to combine! `git merge main`  -- this combines the 'main' branch of the group in step 1 to your branch in step 3

 ## Apply your change to your branch
 1. `git add .` - This will stage all your changes